fvhemert/ESPHOME-BarcodeScanner/README.md

 **_GM67 Barcode scanner module_**<br>
 <img src="https://github.com/user-attachments/assets/bf544f15-44c3-4601-a529-7d63a8ee7e7b" width=10% height=10%><br>
 Barcode scanner module that supports a wide variety of barcode types and can be connceted to an ESP device through a TTL serial connection.
-The device can be aquired through Amazon or Aliexpress, proct information can be found at http://www.growbarcode.com/productinfo/888736.html
+The device can be aquired through Amazon or Aliexpress, proct information can be found at http://www.growbarcode.com/productinfo/888736.html <br>
-Note: I have also used the GROW GM60 stainless steel scanner module and found the module to be less reliable in low light conditions.
-This module does have a collimation light and also does not come with a helper (white) led.
+*Note:* I have also experimented with the GROW GM60 stainless steel scanner module and found the module to be less reliable in low light conditions.
+This module does not have a collimation light and also does not come with a helper (white) led.

 **_Thermal printer_**<br>
 <img src="https://github.com/user-attachments/assets/f2c6cd00-05cf-4cc0-b8a0-5b0033673be7" width=10% height=10%><br>